Universally counting curves in Calabi--Yau threefolds: Introduction

 \subsection{Acknowledgements}

-I gratefully acknowledge conversations related to the subject of this paper with Shaoyun Bai, Mike Miller Eismeier, Will Sawin, and Mohan Swaminathan.
+I gratefully acknowledge conversations related to the subject of this paper with Shaoyun Bai, Jim Bryan, Mike Miller Eismeier, Rahul Pandharipande, Dhruv Ranganathan, Will Sawin, Mohan Swaminathan, Felix Thimm, Richard Thomas, and Tony Yue Yu.
+The comments from the two anonymous referees have greatly improved the exposition.
 The author received support from the Packard Foundation (Fellowship for Science and Engineering) and the National Science Foundation (Alan T.\ Waterman Award, Grant No.\ 1747553).